bobbin-rs/bobbin-cli/README.md

 device = "c2f3dc42"
 ```

-To build and run a Rust embedded application, simply use "bobbin run" with optional--target, --bin,
---example and --release parameters, just as you would use xargo or xargo directly. bobbin-cli will
-use these parameters as well as the local .cargo/config and Cargo.toml file to determine the path of
-the output file.
-It will then execute the appropriate flash loader application for your device (OpenOCD,
+### Bobbin Build

+`bobbin build` runs xargo (by default) or make to build your application.
+If using xargo, bobbin-cli will
+pass through any --target, --bin, --example or --release parameters.

+On completion, bobbin-cli will run `arm-none-eabi-size` on the binary and display the output.

+### Bobbin Load

+`bobbin load` runs `bobbin build` and then, if successful, load the binary onto the device
-JLinkExe, bossac or teensy_loader_cli), using objcopy as needed to convert to the required format.
+using the selected debugger or loader, using objcopy as needed to convert to the appropriate
+format.
+You may include --target, --bin, --example or --release parameters which will be passed
+to `bobbin build`.

+`bobbin load` will interpret the build parameters as well as the Cargo.toml file to determine
+the path to the binary.

-Some devices require manual intervention to enter bootloader mode.
+Some devices require manual intervention to enter bootloader mode; you should do this before

-By default, if your selected debugger has a detected virtual serial port, bobbin-cli will connect to that
+running `bobbin load`.

+*Note: Many debuggers and loaders require additional configuration*

+- OpenOCD: a properly configured openocd.cfg file must be in the current directory. bobbin will add
+the appropriate OpenOCD command line parameters to select the specific device.
+- J-Link: you must specify the device type through the --jlink-device command line parameter or
+in the .bobbin/config file.
+- Teensy Loader: you must specify the device type through the --teensy-mcu command line parameter or
+in the .bobbin/config file.

+### Bobbin Run

+`bobbin run` runs `bobbin load` and then, if successful, open the serial console of the
-serial port [NOTE: currently hard-coded to 115,200 baud] and display all output.
-Use Control-C to terminate
+connected device to display the output.
+Use Control-C to terminate this console viewer.

+If the selected device does not have an associated serial port, that step will be skipped.

-this console viewer.
-You can use the --console parameter to manually specify a serial device, or
+You can use the --console parameter to manually specify a serial device, or --noconsole if
---noconsole if you do not want run the console viewer at all.
+you do not want run the console viewer at all.

-Finally, you may occasionally need to use OpenOCD (or some other GDB remote debugger) and GDB to debug
-a problem. "bobbin openocd" will automatically start OpenOCD with the appropriate parameters to
-connect to your specific device, and (in a separate window) "bobbin gdb" will build your application
-and then run arm-none-eabi-gdb with the appropiate output binary path as the first parameter.
-You may wish
-to have a .gdbinit file that automatically connects to your local OpenOCD instance.

-If you are not using xargo / cargo as your build manager, you have the option of specifying the output binary
-path using --binary.
-You can also use Make as your build manager by using the --make parameter followed by
-optional make targets.
-For instance:

-$ bobbin run --make blinky --binary build/blinky.elf

-would execute "make blinky" and then continue on success, using build/blinky.elf as the output binary.

-## Tests

-Bobbin has a simple test running using a simple text-based format.
-An example:
+*Note: the serial viewer is currently hard-coded to 115,200 baud*

+If bobbin-cli is compiled with support for SWO trace, you can pass the --itm parameter
+to display ITM output instead of running the serial console.
+You will also need to pass
+the --itm-target-clock parameter with the target's clock speed.

+### Bobbin Test

+`bobbin test` runs `bobbin run` and then interprets the serial output, looking for
+tags indicating test progress and completion.

 ```
 $ bobbin test